szcompressor/kokkosSZ/README.md

-kokkosSZ (kSZ): A Portable Accelerator Implementation of SZ Using Kokkos
+kokkosSZ/kSZ: A Portable Accelerator Implementation of SZ Using Kokkos Programming Model
 ---

 # introduction